 High school students in the Portland Public School District can ride TriMet for free during the school year by showing their student ID.

 Unlike other school districts, Portland Public Schools does not provide regular yellow school bus service.
 The Student Pass program is a partnership between TriMet, the school district and the City of Portland.
+Student Passes are valid on TriMet through the end of June.

 Note: The Portland Public Schools Student Pass is not valid on C-TRAN.